lddurbin/daily-culture-bot/README.md

-# Daily Artwork Bot 🎨
+# Daily Culture Bot 🎨📝

-A Python application that fetches and displays famous paintings with detailed information from Wikidata and Wikimedia Commons.
-Features a modern HTML gallery for browsing multiple artworks with high-quality images.
+A Python application that fetches and displays famous paintings and random public domain poems.
+Features a modern HTML gallery for browsing multiple artworks with high-quality images and beautiful poetry from PoetryDB.

 ## 🌟 Features

-- **🔍 Live Data Fetching**: Pulls fresh painting data from Wikidata using optimized SPARQL queries
+- **🔍 Live Data Fetching**: Pulls fresh painting data from Wikidata and random poems from PoetryDB
 - **🎨 Modern HTML Gallery**: Beautiful, responsive gallery with dark theme and smooth animations
 - **📱 Multiple Artworks**: Fetch 1-10+ artworks in a single command
+- **📝 Poetry Integration**: Fetch random public domain poems alongside artwork
-- **💾 Local Storage**: Save artwork data and high-quality images locally
+- **💾 Local Storage**: Save artwork data, poem data, and high-quality images locally
 - **⚡ Fast Performance**: Optimized queries and smart caching for quick results
-- **🎲 Random Selection**: Different artworks every time with true randomization
+- **🎲 Random Selection**: Different artworks and poems every time with true randomization
 - **📊 Rich Metadata**: Style, medium, museum, origin, and more for each artwork
+- **🎭 Cultural Experience**: Combine visual art with literary art for a complete cultural experience

 ## 🏗️ Architecture

 ### Core Components

-- **`daily_paintings.py`** - Main script that fetches and displays artwork information
+- **`daily_paintings.py`** - Main script that fetches and displays artwork and poem information
 - **`datacreator.py`** - Data fetcher that queries Wikidata for paintings
+- **`poem_fetcher.py`** - Data fetcher that queries PoetryDB for random poems
 - **`requirements.txt`** - Python dependencies

 ### How It Works

 1. **Data Discovery**: `datacreator.py` queries Wikidata for paintings with images using optimized SPARQL
+2. **Poetry Fetching**: `poem_fetcher.py` queries PoetryDB for random public domain poems
-2. **Random Selection**: Uses random offset to ensure different artworks each time
+3. **Random Selection**: Uses random offset to ensure different artworks and poems each time
-3. **Image Processing**: Downloads high-resolution images from Wikimedia Commons
+4. **Image Processing**: Downloads high-resolution images from Wikimedia Commons
-4. **Gallery Generation**: Creates modern HTML gallery with responsive design
+5. **Gallery Generation**: Creates modern HTML gallery with responsive design for both art and poetry
-5. **Data Export**: Saves artwork metadata to JSON and images locally
+6. **Data Export**: Saves artwork metadata, poem data to JSON and images locally

 ## 🚀 Setup